velascoandres/excalibur/README.md

 ```

 ### API-REST ENPOINTS:
-For  `controllerPrefix` given on the `Controller` decorator.
+For  a `controllerPrefix` given on the `Controller` decorator.
 The following
 set of routes will be generated.

 | HTTP METHOD | PATH  | Controller and Service method |